Internship and volunteer opportunities

 Qualifications: Intern should be interested in art education, art therapy, non-profit management, or a related field.
 Intern should have good interpersonal skills, good written communication skills, and a love for art.

-Position Description: During this unpaid, 12-week internship, interns will learn hands-on about the business of the art world–how to hang an exhibit, bookkeeping, the basics of marketing, and the opportunities and challenges that are unique to non-profit organizations.
+Position Description: During this unpaid, 10-week internship, interns will learn hands-on about the business of the art world–how to hang an exhibit, bookkeeping, the basics of marketing, and the opportunities and challenges that are unique to non-profit organizations.
 Responsibilities may include: hanging and taking down exhibits, patching the walls between exhibits, greeting visitors, selling artwork, setup/clean-up for opening receptions, and posting on social media.
-Intern will work 4 hours per week, except for the opening week of the exhibit when more hours are required.
+Intern will work 5 to 10 hours per week, depending on their college’s requirements for internship course credit.
+More hours will be required during the opening week of the exhibit each month.

 Qualifications: Intern should be majoring in fine art, studio art, or a related major.
 If not, candidates may be considered if they are pursuing a career in art and regularly creating artwork.
 Intern must have good interpersonal skills and attention to detail.